Reading Room services

 When can I visit?

-- Appointments will be subject to availability of research space in the Reading Room.
+- Appointments will be offered Monday to Friday, subject to availability of research space in the Reading Room.

 Can I visit on consecutive days?